dlidstrom/NeuralNetworkInAllLangs/README.md

 activation function for both the hidden and the output layer.
 This kind of network can be used to do hand writing recognition, or other kinds of pattern recognitions, categorizations, or predictions.
-This is intended as your entry level into ai programming, i.e. for the enthusiast or hobby programmer.
-Any more advanced use cases should look elsewhere as there are infinitely more powerful methods available for the professional.
+This is intended as your entry level into ai programming, i.e. for the enthusiast or hobby programmer (you and me).
+More advanced use cases should look elsewhere as there are infinitely more powerful methods available for the professional.

-We do not aim to go through the math involved (see [1] if you're interested).
+We do not aim to justify the math involved (see [1] if you're interested).
 We prefer to focus on the code itself and will happily copy a solution from one programming language to another without worrying about the theoretical background.

 ## 1. Training

-For training we will use two datasets.
+For training and verifying our implementations we will use two datasets.

 ### 1.1.
 Logical Functions